 There’s a well known quote from Michael Porter that the essence of strategy is choice.
 Not just what you choose to do, but what you choose not to do.

 Challenger brands have less resources.
-They have to choose not to do some things to focus resources on the things that matter most.
-Their competitive strategy is focus differentiation, and that means they get rid of anything that doesn’t fit that focus.
+They have to choose not to do some things to focus resources on the things which matter most.
+Their competitive strategy is focus differentiation, and that means they get rid of anything which doesn’t fit that focus.

 Deliberately divisive positioning